Skip to content

 The pattern only holds under all four conditions:

-- Frontier-capable agent LLM, able to plan multi-hop questions and author well-formed Boolean expressions.
-Weaker generators collapse — Search-R1 paired with BM25 reaches 3.86% accuracy on BrowseComp-Plus against the same retriever a frontier agent uses to reach 83.1% (Chen et al., 2025; Hsu, Yang, Lin, 2026).
+• Frontier-capable agent LLM, able to plan multi-hop questions and author well-formed Boolean expressions.
+Weaker generators collapse — Search-R1 paired with BM25 reaches 3.86% on BrowseComp-Plus against the same retriever a frontier agent uses to reach 83.1% (Chen et al., 2025; Hsu, Yang, Lin, 2026).

-- Lexical-overlap-rich corpus — multi-hop QA over Wikipedia-style text, code, technical documentation, log lines.
-Queries and target documents share surface forms.
-The pattern weakens when the same concept has many surface forms with no shared tokens.
+• Lexical-overlap-rich corpus — multi-hop QA over Wikipedia-style text, code, docs, log lines, where queries and target documents share surface forms.
+It weakens when one concept has many surface forms with no shared tokens.

-- Construction cost matters — the index is rebuilt often, or indexing budget is constrained.
-A static, one-time index amortises hybrid's build cost to zero.
+• Construction cost matters — the index is rebuilt often, or indexing budget is constrained.
+A static, one-time index amortises hybrid's build cost to zero, erasing the 41× indexing-cost advantage reported below.

-- Hallucination on unanswerable queries is a tracked metric — the boolean "no match" gives a sharper unanswerable signal than a low cosine score.
+• Hallucination on unanswerable queries is tracked — the Boolean "no match" gives a sharper unanswerable signal than a low cosine score.

 Outside these conditions, an agentic hybrid baseline retains a small accuracy edge and is the more conservative default.